Hyperbolicity, irrationality exponents and the eta invariant: Examples of recurrence

-Finally for Corollary \prettyref{cor:Cor -Irr} we set $\varepsilon=h^{\frac{1}{2}-}$, $T=h^{-\frac{1}{2\nu-1}}$ in \prettyref{thm: eta semiclassical limit}.
+Finally for Corollary \prettyref{cor:Cor -Irr}, as noted in \prettyref{subsec:Irrational-elliptic-flows}, the derivatives of the Reeb flow on the Lens spaces are uniformly bounded $\left|\partial_{x}^{\alpha}e^{tR}\left(x\right)\right|\leq C$ for all time $t$.
+Hence the restriction concerning Ehrenfest time in \prettyref{thm: eta semiclassical limit}, as required by \prettyref{lem: Lemma req Ehrenfest time}, is not necessary.
+We may then set $\varepsilon=h^{\frac{1}{2}-}$, $T=h^{-\frac{1}{2\nu-1}}$ in \prettyref{thm: eta semiclassical limit}.
 The estimate \prettyref{eq:recurrence measure elliptic} on the recurrence set then estimates the remainder \prettyref{eq:general remainder}

 as required. \end{proof} \begin{rem} Conjecturally it is reasonable to expect

 as a characterization of topological entropy, and a strengthening of the entropy inequality in \prettyref{lem:Entropy inequality}.
 If the above \prettyref{eq:stronger entropy conjecture} were true, it would imply the sharper exponential bounds